 - 1. Define the data space mission statement

+- 2. Define use cases

-- 2. Define the data space governance authority.
+- 3. Define and create the data space governance authority.

-- 3. Define the data governance framework or Rulebook.
+- 4. Define the data governance framework or Rulebook.

 - a.
 Compliance process (from the technical perspective)

 - i.
 Mandatory and optional criteria

 - ii.
-Sector-specific criteria
+Tourism Sector-specific criteria

 - b.
 Define data models needed to implement the compliance processes

 - i.
 Generic models to describe Data products, natural and legal persons, services, contracts and so on

 - ii.
-Tourism specific
+Tourism specific data models

-- 4. Operationalise the on-boarding process.
+- 5. Operationalise the on-boarding process.

 - a.
 Define and deploy the on-boarding services.

-- 5. Deploy the needed data intermediaries:
+- 6. Deploy the needed data intermediaries:

 - a.
 Catalogue

 - b.
 Identity provider(s)

 - i.
 For natural and legal persons

 - c.
 Personal data intermediaries

 - d.
 Logging service

 - i.
 Observability and audit

-- 6. Define and deploy the standard "connector" for the data space, with the following features:
+- 7. Define and deploy the standard "connector" for the data space, with the following features:

 - a.
 Secure identification and authorisation

 - b.
 Secure data transfer

 - c.
 Data sovereignty enforcement